Digital Security Explained

 Spoofing as a risk scenario

-Spoofing is rarely the end goal.
+Spoofing is rarely the attacker’s final objective.
 It is usually a step toward:

-Layered defensive strategies limit both the likelihood and the impact of successful impersonation.
+Layered defensive strategies reduce both the likelihood and the impact of successful impersonation.

 See: Defense in Depth and Security Controls Taxonomy.